The first thing you need to know about me is that my son is everything. I’m a single Dad of a 12-year old and he’s my reason for everything.

 I started acting when I was 6.
 In our 1st grade production, I was God.
 Suffice it to say, that was the lead.

 From there I kept acting in just about anything I got wind of, which in the 80s in Baltimore, was all musicals.
-I did over 20 before I was 18, including Don Quixote in Man of La Mancha, the title role in Pippin, and Kenicke in Grease.
+I did over 20 of them before I was 18, including Don Quixote in Man of La Mancha, the title role in Pippin, and Kenickie in Grease.
 I was not a great singer, but I got by on acting ability.

 I’ve also done some extra work in films like M. Night Shyamalan’s Unbreakable.
 My left hand made it into a photo in a newspaper read by Bruce Willis.
 Variety called it my finest work.

-Out of college, in lieu of theater, I pursued broadcasting, and started at 98 Rock in Baltimore as an intern, then part-time air talent, and moved into promotions, and finally morning show production.
-I eventually went full time on-air in 1998 at WRDX in Wilmington, DE for almost 10 years.
+Out of college, in lieu of theater, I pursued broadcasting, and started at 98 Rock in Baltimore.
+I eventually went full time on-air in 1998 at WRDX in Wilmington, DE for 10 years.
 In that time, I voiced and produced over 5,000 radio spots.

 I continued to do outside voice acting in industrial films and commercials, for medical narration, e-learning, and more.